mikeoleary/azure-aks-bigip/README.md

 1. <b>You will need a Terraform client.</b>
 I personally use an Ubuntu 18.04 machine and for this demo I used Terraform version 0.12.23. __If you are using a different version of Terraform and have issues, please deploy version 0.12.23 to rule out version issues.__
 2. <b>You need details of a ServicePrincipal in Azure.</b>
 In this demo your Azure account will be accessed by Terraform using a Service Principal.
 You can set up a ServicePrincipal by following these instructions.
-In my example, I use a ServicePrincipal and client secret, but you can also authenticate with client certificate, or Managed Service Identity. <b>The SP should have contributor access in the subscription.</b>
+In my example, I use a ServicePrincipal and client secret, but you can also authenticate with client certificate, or Managed Service Identity. <b>The SP should have contributor access in the subscription because it will need to create a Resource Group.</b>

 ## Instructions